devleaks/cockpitdecks-docs/docs/Cockpit.md

 Next to the the above *resources* folder, there will be one folder per Layout for a deck.

 [[Layout|Layout folders]] are explained separately.

+# Decks

+One of the most important attributes in this first configuration file is the `decks` attribute which lists all [[cockpitdecks-docs/docs/Deck|Deck]]  Cockpitdecks will use.